 This HAS To Be Normal

 There are only a few weeks until the election, so I suppose if I want to write about the election as a thing yet to happen, I only have a couple more weeks to do so.
-Want to is an open question, because any statement of any position regarding an election is often taken as a direct attack on one's own position, requiring either a defense or a counter-attack, or else as an invitation to pose as pundit and propound upon one's own electoral strategy as the only path to victory, and these sorts of thing don't seem to be to much purpose.
+Want to is an open question, because any statement of any position one makes regarding an election is often taken as a direct attack on one's own position, requiring either a defense or a counter-attack, or else as an invitation to pose as pundit and propound upon one's own electoral strategy as the only path to victory, and these sorts of things don't seem to be to much purpose.
 But I guess I'm going to write about the election this week and probably next week too, because frankly I'm terrified for my country and all the lovely people who live in it, and writing is the tool I have, and I believe that witness to the truth is the antidote to ignorance, especially the deliberate and manufactured ignorance favored by our dominant spiritual tradition of American supremacy.

 It's entirely possible that we're on the verge of a total Nazi takeover of the U.S. government, is the thing.